binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ```

 A good practice is to separate the data processing and the data rendering!
 In my case, I just want to render a snapshot of the grid.
-So when I start to initialize the countdown, I start several `setInterval`.
-Each one as it's purpose and will separate the concerns.
+So when I start the initialization of the countdown, I start several `setInterval`.
+Each one has its purpose and will separate the different logics.

 ```javascript
 // First I load the 'sprites'